 |Home||About the Art||About Us||Contact & Location|

 About the Art

 J..J.
-Cunningham Gallery specializes in Vintage paintings whose subjective mood and emotion proclaims that life is sweet, beautiful, and lovely.
+Cunningham Gallery specializes in Vintage motifs of Paris, Italy, and Denmark, ca 1900-1950.
+The sublimal message and subjective emotion is life is sweet, beautiful, and lovely.
 Despite the inevitable difficulties and sorrows of life, it is a joy nevertheless.

 The difference between "art" and drawing is art conveys a mood and emotion.
 Regardless whether it's landscape, still life, figurative, or any other motif, transforming an objective scene into a subjective mood or emotion is an alchemy that only an "artist" can perform.

 The key is to find the subjective mood and emotion that you believe is good and true about life.
 Motifs, after all, can run the gamut from patriotic to Purple Mountain Majesty, from Vanishing West to children and ducks, and everything inbetween.
 Hence, motif is secondary: Subjective personality is foremost.
 It's the subjective personality, its mood and emotion, that'll keep a painting alive and fresh every time you look at it over the decades.

 An aesthetic of sweetness, beauty, and love, windows into eternity, is the basis for curating the collection at J..J.
 Cunningham Gallery There may be many motifs but there's only the one aesthetic: As the American painter, Robert Henri said, "That which is worthwhile in painting is the expression of human emotion in it."

 We acquire our pieces at old-line auction houses in Denmark, Sweden, and Finland.